bnsmb/Virtual-Disks-with-a-clang-toolchain/README.md

 Creating the overlay mount for "/system" ...
 Creating the bind mount "/system"...
 Checking the overlay mount for "/system" ...
+Now correcting the SELinux context for all files and directories in the overlay filesystem with the SELinux context "u:object_r:unlabeled:s0" to "u:object_r:system_file:s0" ...
+...
+SELinux context for the files successfully modified

 Summary:
 --------